96boards/Sensor_Mezzanine_Getting_Started/README.md

 Enter new UNIX password: <enter new password>
 Retype new UNIX password: <retype new password>
 ```
-To connect to a wifi network, use the status bar Network icon in LXDE or the “nmtui”
-command from the console.
+To connect to a wifi network, use the status bar Network icon in the desktop or use the “nmtui” command from the console.

 `$ nmtui # Will give you a list of available wifi networks`

 ## Step 5: Update Debian

-Make sure all of the Debian packages are up to date before trying to install the packages
-required to use the Sensors Mezzanine.
+Make sure all of the Debian packages are up to date before installing the packages required to use the Sensors Mezzanine.
+From a terminal window execute the following:

 ```shell
 $ sudo apt-get update